John Woodburn (civil servant): Career

 Woodburn joined the Indian Civil Service in 1863 and arrived in India.
-He served most of his early career on various positions in the North-Western Provinces and Oudh.
-After early years in Oudh, he was from 1882 secretary to the government of the North Western Provinces, and from 1888 to 1893 he was Chief Secretary of the province.
-During these years, he was from 1890 an additional member of the Viceroy's Executive Council.
-In 1893 he was appointed Chief Commissioner of the Central Provinces, serving two years until 1895.
+He spent most of his early career serving in various positions across the North-Western Provinces and Oudh.
+After his initial years in Oudh, he became secretary to the government of the North Western Provinces in 1882.
+From 1888 to 1893, he served as Chief Secretary of the province.
+During this period, he was also appointed an additional member of the Viceroy's Executive Council in 1980.
+In 1893, he was appointed Chief Commissioner of the Central Provinces, a post he held until 1895.

 He was in 1895 asked by the new Viceroy, Lord Elgin to become a permanent member of the Viceroy's Executive Council, with responsibility for the Home department.
 During his time in this office he had to deal with the severe famine of 1896–98.
-The famine especially affected the Central provinces ha had just left, and he worked closely with the new governor Sir Sir Charles Lyall to contain the suffering.
+The famine especially affected the Central provinces he had just left, and he worked closely with the new governor Sir Sir Charles Lyall to contain the suffering.
 He was appointed a Companion of the Order of the Star of India (CSI) in 1892, and was knighted as a Knight Commander (KCSI) in the order in 1897.